ddasmoore/User-funnel-reporting-for-telehealth-company/README.md

   *   [Recommendations](#Recommendations )

 ## About-the-project
 The goal of this project is to generate user funnel insights for a dermatological telehealth company called GlowRx.
-When users sign up to  GlowRx, they first have a telehealth appointment with a dermatologist where they are given skincare regimen recommendations.
+When users sign up for GlowRx, they first schedule a telehealth appointment with a dermatologist where they are given skincare regimen recommendations.
-Following this appointment, users purchase products that are shipped to them on a quarterly basis.
-I conducted 2 main analyses:
+Following this appointment, users can purchase products that are shipped to them on a quarterly basis.
+I conducted 2 main analyses to understand user behavior on the platform:
 1) Funnel report capturing each step in the user journey from sign up to first appointment, from first appointment to first order, total value of first order and turnaround time for each step
 2) Weekly statistics report capturing average turnaround times between each step and the total number of users signed up per week.
-These analyses will allow GlowRx to spot delays or inefficiency in new user sign up journeys to be able to optimnize user experience and increase revenue.
+These analyses will allow GlowRx to spot delays or inefficiencies in new user sign up journeys to be able to optimnize user experience and increase revenue.

 ## Executive-summary-of-insights